Pre-Christmas In Dubai

-I spent the days leading up to Christmas in Dubai, visiting the city for the first time.
-And oh lord, it was by far not enough time to do everything I’ve been wanting do.
-I have to say, it’s like no other city I’ve ever been to.
+I spent the days leading up to Christmas in Dubai, visiting the Middle Eastern metropolis for the very first time.
+While I believed 3 days to be enough time to explore the city, it was by far not long enough to do everything I've been wanting do.
+I have to say, it's like no other city I've ever been to.
 The place full of luxurious skyscrapers and large shopping malls in the middle of the desert is definitely about so much more than man-made islands and buildings.
-Dubai’s a city where traditional culture and city life seem to be so close to each other.
+Dubai's a city where traditional culture and city life seem to be so close to each other.
 The downtown area might be extremely modern, but there are still areas where one can appreciate the “old Dubai”.
-I’ve done the best of both worlds during my recent trip, and wanted to give you an overview of what I’ve been up to during my stay.
-It was a though decision what to do during my 2 and a half day stay, but from dune bashing and camel riding to shopping and discovering the delicious Middle Eastern cuisine, I’ve compiled an itinerary including a bit of everything.
+I've done the best of both worlds during my recent trip, and wanted to give you an overview of what I've been up to during my stay.
+It was a though decision what to do during my 2 and a half day stay, but from dune bashing and camel riding to shopping and discovering the delicious Middle Eastern cuisine, I've compiled an itinerary including a bit of everything.

 WHAT I WORE